juliatan/django-rest-api/README.md

 - Django creates migration files to ensure our database matches our models.
 - In our vagrant directory and virtual environment, run `python manage.py makemigrations profiles_api`.
 This generates the migration file in the `migrations` folder of the app in question.
 - Run `python manage.py migrate` to apply the migration file to the database.
 This goes through our entire project and runs all migration files.

+## Using the Django admin dashboard

+- In `admin.py`, import the model(s) from the various apps.
+- Dashboard is accessible at http://localhost:8000/admin/
+- Auth Token comes from the Django REST framework.
+Authentication and authorization comes from Django out of the box.
+- User profiles is automatically deduced from the way we called our UserProfile.
+It also pluralises it.